Call Today! Free Immediate Response 818-781-1570

 • To possess a switchblade in the driver's area of a vehicle in a public place;

-• To sell, offer to sale, or expose a switchblade for sale;
+• To sell, offer for sale, or expose a switchblade for sale;

 • To loan or transfer a switchblade to anyone.

-In order for the Los Angeles County prosecutor to convict you of carrying a switchblade in violation of California Penal Code Section 21510, they must be able to prove, beyond a reasonable doubt, all the elements of the crime listed below:
+In order for the prosecutor to convict you of carrying a switchblade in violation of California Penal Code Section 21510, they must be able to prove, beyond a reasonable doubt, all the elements of the crime listed below:

-• You had knowledge and was aware you were carrying a switchblade on your person or vehicle;
+• You knew and were aware you were carrying a switchblade on your person or vehicle;

-• You knew the it had the characteristics of a switchblade as defined in the legal description.
+• You knew it had the characteristics of a switchblade as defined in the legal description.

-Again, the LA County prosecutor has no legal requirement to prove you had any intent to actually use the switchblade knife as a weapon to obtain a conviction.
-PC 21510 makes it illegal just to knowingly have possession of a switchblade.
-It simply doesn't matter if you had no intention on using it as weapon.
+It's important to understand that the LA County prosecutor is not required to prove you had any intent to use the switchblade knife as a weapon to obtain a conviction.
+PC 21510 makes it illegal to possess a switchblade knowingly.
+Your intention to use it as a weapon is irrelevant.

-If you are convicted of possession of a switchblade knife in violation of California Penal Code Section 21510, you are guilty of a misdemeanor crime that can carry the following legal penalties:
+Suppose you are convicted of possession of a switchblade knife in violation of California Penal Code Section 21510.
+In that case, you are guilty of a misdemeanor crime that can carry the following legal penalties:

-It's important to note that a misdemeanor conviction above will not normally result in jail time, but there are aggravating circumstances where receiving jail time by the judge is much more likely.
+It's essential to note that a misdemeanor conviction, as mentioned above, typically does not result in jail time; however, there are aggravating circumstances where a judge is more likely to impose jail time.
 Aggravating factors include the following situations:

 • You have a prior criminal record;